AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019_manual_2_comments.md

 - The Arduino Mega 2560 was bought from the distributor Digi-Key.
 Its part number is [1050-1018-ND](https://www.digikey.com/products/en?keywords=1050-1018-ND).

+- The SD card module that works with the arduino was also bought from Digi-Key.
+Its part number is [1528-1462-ND](https://www.digikey.com/products/en?WT.z_se_ps=1&keywords=1528-1462-ND).

 - The laser diode used is of infrared type with wavelength 850nm.
 Six models of the lasers were bought from the distributor Digi-Key.
 These are the part numbers: [365-1877-ND](https://www.digikey.com/products/en?keywords=365-1877-ND), [365-1878-ND](https://www.digikey.com/products/en?keywords=365-1878-ND), [365-1879-ND](https://www.digikey.com/products/en?keywords=365-1879-ND), [365-1880-ND](https://www.digikey.com/products/en?keywords=365-1880-ND), [365-1881-ND](https://www.digikey.com/products/en?keywords=365-1881-ND), and [365-1883-ND](https://www.digikey.com/products/en?keywords=365-1883-ND).

 - Along with the laser diodes, five infrared sensors were also tested.
 These are most sensitive at 850nm wavelength.
 These were bought from [T.T.
 Electronics](https://www.ttelectronics.com/).
 The following table has relevant information regarding these sensors.